Full Events List for 2019 Festival

 The Art Exhibition will take place from 11am until 4pm in the Methodist Schoolroom (behind the Chapel).
 Following the success of our first Festival Art Exhibition in the Methodist Schoolroom in 2018, we’d like to open up submissions to members of the parish, as we know there are many talented local artists, and we’d love to showcase their work here.
 For more information on how to submit a piece of art for the exhibition, please send a message via our general contact form.
 Our exhibition curator, Chris Gooding, formerly of the Royal West of England Academy, will select the pieces for display from photographs of the artwork submitted in advance.

 Artists already accepted include: Linda Alvis, Mari Howard, Nicola Kelsall, Mike Rome & T E Shepherd.

-Guided Tour of the Parish Church of St Mary the Virgin (time tba)
+Guided Tour of the Parish Church of St Mary the Virgin (2pm)

 The Wonderland Bookshop Cafe (10am-5pm)

 Our ever-popular Alice in Wonderland themed bookshop cafe will run all day in Hawkesbury Primary School’s hall, serving selling soups, cakes and drinks with a literary twist and books by festival authors.

 Closing Ceremony (5pm)